rufig/spf/docs/intro.en.md

-This word is called from the context vocabulary during the interpretation cycle when the word being parsed cannot be found. `NOTFOUND ( a u -- )` should throw an exception if it cant process the passed word either.
-Else INTERPRET considers the word valid and continues its work.
-By default `NOTFOUND` recognizes numbers, and provides access to the nested vocabularies:
+This word is called from the context vocabulary during the interpretation cycle when the word being parsed cannot be found. `NOTFOUND ( a u -- )` should throw an exception if it cant process the passed word.
+Else INTERPRET considers the word valid and continues parsing.
+Default `NOTFOUND` recognizes numbers, and provides access to the nested vocabularies:

 	vocname1:: wordname